reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 dbcache=360
 ```

-And we will take the opportunity to do a restart of the whole infrastructure to verify that we can shut down and restart everything without any problem.
+Take this as an opportunity to restart the whole infrastructure and verify that we can shutdown and start everything without any problem.

 ```shell
 $ docker-compose down